Sprinting-Software/node-oidc-provider/docs/README.md

 - details of the interaction that is required
 - all authorization request parameters
 - current end-user session account ID should there be one
-- the URL to redirect the user to once interaction is finished
+- the url to redirect the user to once interaction is finished

 oidc-provider expects that you resolve the prompt interaction and then redirect the User-Agent back with the results.